91 Field Regiment (India): Operations

 The regiment took part in Operation Ablaze and Operation Riddle during the 1965 war.
 The regiment was deployed near Manawala village in Khem Karan Sector.
 It was part of the 4 Mountain Artillery Brigade (under Brigadier Jhanda Singh Sandhu) of 4 Mountain Division (under Major General Gurbaksh Singh).
-On the night of 07 September 1965, the gun position of the regiment was raided by the enemy.
+On the night of 7 September 1965, the gun position of the regiment was raided by the enemy.
 In spite of being heavily outnumbered, the regiment held its ground and the raid was repulsed after a deadly fight lasting two hours.
-On 08 September, the gun position was heavily shelled by the Pakistani artillery and later rocketed, bombed and strafed by the Sabre jets of the Pakistani Air Force.
-On the night of 09 September, the regiment faced an infantry attack supported by a squadron each of Chaffee and Patton tanks.
-In this action, the guns were pulled out from their gun pits and the enemy tanks were engaged by direct firing, leading to destruction / damage to 14 tanks.
+On 8 September, the gun position was heavily shelled by the Pakistani artillery and later rocketed, bombed and strafed by Sabre jets of the Pakistani Air Force.
+On the night of 9 September, the regiment faced an infantry attack supported by a squadron each of Chaffee and Patton tanks.
+In this action, the guns were pulled out from their gun pits and the enemy tanks were engaged by direct firing, leading to destruction of or damage to 14 tanks.
 The regiment lost one JCO and three ORs in the action.
 The regiment joined the main battle in the sector on 10 September.
 It fired more than 2000 rounds in one night in support of the infantry.
-On 13 September, Captain VN Bhatia captured a Pakistani armoured personnel carrier and bought it back intact.
+On 13 September, Captain VN Bhatia captured a Pakistani armoured personnel carrier and brought it back intact.